WASH: Hygiene

-In 2017, the global situation was reported as follows: Only 1 in 4 people in low-income countries had handwashing facilities with soap and water at home; only 14% of people in Sub-Saharan Africa have handwashing facilities.
+In 2017, the global situation was reported as follows: Only 1 in 4 people in low-income countries had hand washing facilities with soap and water at home; only 14% of people in Sub-Saharan Africa have hand washing facilities.
 Worldwide, at least 500 million women and girls lack adequate, safe, and private facilities for managing menstrual hygiene.

 Approximately 40% of the world's population live without basic hand washing facilities with soap and water at home.
-According to the World Health Organization, over half of the people who live in rural areas in developing countries do not practice hand washing methods due to a severe lack of water and soap.

 Purposes

 The purposes of providing access to WASH services include achieving public health gains, improving human dignity in the case of sanitation, implementing the human right to water and sanitation, reducing the burden of collecting drinking water for women, reducing risks of violence against women, improving education and health outcomes at schools and health facilities, and reducing water pollution.
 Access to WASH services is also an important component of achieving water security.

 Improving access to WASH services can improve health, life expectancy, student learning, gender equality, and other important issues of international development.
-It can also assist with poverty reduction and socio-economic development.
+It can also assist with poverty reduction and socioeconomic development.